tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/removing-cycles-_-a-round-rectangle-is-not-a-quadrilateral-2023-12-19/index.md

 to stay away from this general design flaw has analytical roots and can silently occur in languages like Java.

-`A Round Rectangle must not be a Quadrilateral | An Initial Design of Quadrilateral Shapes`
+`A Rounded Rectangle must not be a Quadrilateral | An Initial Design of Quadrilateral Shapes`

 ```java
 public sealed interface Quadrilateral extends Shape {